bogdanmarian7/homework/README.md

 ## After you created the environment run the following command to install pandas and jupyter:
 - pip install -r requirements.txt

-## Run the jupyter by typing jupyter notebook in cmd.
+## Run jupyter by typing jupyter notebook in cmd.